 - Hold the pencil between your palms and rub your hands to make the picture spin around.

-This activity is also part of my Tray a Day series.
-Download the free instruction sheet by clicking the image below.
+This activity is also part of my Tray a Day science series.
+Get the free instruction sheet by clicking the image below.